Tuesday, August 27, 2019

 August Impressionistes map, Bouillon Chartier Montparnasse

-After deep immersion in Van Gogh and tomatoes next up -Impressionists with special thanks to Li Chen of NY for suggesting this month's map idea.
-Let me know it you have a burning map idea in the comments SVP.
+After deep immersion in Van Gogh and tomatoes next up -Impressionists - Thanks to Li Chen for suggesting this month's map 💡 idea.
+Let me know it you have any burning map ideas 💡

 Sunday, August 18, 2019